brianmtreese/briantree.se/_posts/2025/12/2025-12-04-how-to-use-angulars-new-signal-forms-global-state-classes.md

 If you're already using Signal Forms for validation, async checks, or dynamic forms, this is one of those upgrades you absolutely want turned on!

+If this helped you, be sure to [subscribe](https://www.youtube.com/c/briantreese?sub_confirmation=1) and leave a comment, it really helps other Angular developers find this content.

 ## Additional Resources
 - [The demo app BEFORE any changes](https://stackblitz.com/edit/stackblitz-starters-n1zsxgc3?file=src%2Fmain.ts){:target="_blank"}
 - [The demo app AFTER making changes](https://stackblitz.com/edit/stackblitz-starters-qecnfkrv?file=src%2Fmain.ts){:target="_blank"}